C0DK/MPD-API/README.md

 # MPD-API
 I made a API for MPD that automaticly downloads songs from youtube and plays on demand with an easy to use API which can easily be connected to an HTTP server.

+## Work in progress

-Requires:
+## Requires:
 An Youtube/Google API v3 key (for the search functionality) Get it:
     https://cloud.google.com/console > APIs & auth > Registered apps